indrayudd/ESP32-ADS1299/README.md

 # ESP32-ADS1299
-Interfacing ESP32 with ADS1299 and sending the data using the UDP Protocol
+Interfacing ESP32 with ADS1299 and sending the data wirelessly to another ESP32 using the UDP Protocol

 ## Acknowledgements
 This driver was created with the help of the following resource: